HelpMe-Pls/Life-Engineering/Frontend/CSS/CSS.md

 ## Shadows
-- Shadow gives an element a sense of lighting and depth.
+- Shadow gives an element a sense of elevation or submersion.
+- Use it corresponding to the element's context for visual emphasis or separation. (e.g. as an element appearing closer to the user, the offset should increase, the blur radius should increase, and the shadow's opacity should decrease).
+- A trick for cohesive shadows: **every shadow on the page should share the same ratio** (horizontal/vertical offset).
+This will make it seem like every element is lit from the same very-far-away light source, like the sun.
+- Use the [shadow generator](https://www.joshwcomeau.com/css/introducing-shadow-palette-generator) to get a natural-looking shadow for your element (keep in mind that it's probably a bad idea to try animating a layered shadow).
+- Using the HSL color format for the shadow, keep the saturation at around `60%` and the lightness at `50%` for a vivid-looking shadow, i.e. not too grayed out.
 ### `box-shadow`
 - `box-shadow` based on the box model and it's the most common way to apply shadows in CSS.
 When you apply `box-shadow` to an element, that element's box will cast a simulated shadow behind it with 6 values, respectively:
 	- `inset`: an *optional* value which defaulted as not specified.
-Inset shadows are drawn inside the border (even transparent ones), above the background, but below content.
+Inset shadows are drawn inside the border (even transparent ones).
 They allow us to create the illusion that an element is _lower_ than its surrounding environment (e.g. the ["moat" effect](https://codesandbox.io/s/inset-moat-zf4wri?file=/index.html))
 	- **Horizontal offset**
 	- **Vertical offset**.
 You can change which side the shadow appears by tweaking the horizontal/vertical offsets.
 	- **Blur radius**: the strength of the blurring effect
 	- **Spread radius** (*optional*): increase or decrease the size of the shadow.
 Mostly used to create single-sided shadows.
 The reason shadows tend to spill out in all directions is because of the _blur_ radius.
 We can use the spread radius to offset this growth, so that the shadow stays small.
 Then, we can use offsets to choose which side it should show under.
 By default, spread is `0`, meaning that the shadow is the *same size* as the element.
-A spread of `2px` means that the shadow grows in every direction by `2px`, becoming `4px` wider and `4px` taller.
+A spread of `2px` means that the shadow grows in every direction by `2px`, becoming `4px` wider and `4px` taller than the element.
 	- **Color**: don't use a named color because it produces a _very_ aggressive shadow.
 Use `hsl` format instead:
 ```html
 <style>